canonical/ubuntu-mir/README.md

 RULE: why it isn't a sufficient alternative.
 TODO: - There is no other/better way to solve this that is already in main or
 TODO:   should go universe->main instead of this.
+RULE: You truly need to understand the difference between main and universe
+RULE: in general and in the context of changed rules (build-depends) and
+RULE: constraints (Ubuntu Pro made it less of a difference in many cases).
+RULE: We have seen requests that were mostly based on old "I said supported (a
+RULE: weakly defined term to begin with) in a contract, so it has to be in main"
+RULE: feelings, but with sometimes no true reason - neither technically nor
+RULE: helping the user base of Ubuntu.
+Hence we need to ask for that clearly.
+TODO: - The binary package TBD needs to be in main to achieve TBD

 RULE: Reviews will take some time.
 Also the potential extra work out of review
 RULE: feedback from either MIR-team and/or security-team will take time.